Python3pkg/E200/docs/api.rst

 UID
 ---

 Uids are used to correlate data.
 Every single shot at FACET is designed to have a unique identification number or :ref:`uid`.
-Every piece of BSA data, whether it is an image or a number, is correlated to a :ref:`uid`.
+Every piece of :ref:`BSA data <bsa-data>`, whether it is an image or a number, is correlated to a :ref:`uid`.
 Nearly

 .. automodule:: E200
    :members: